Federated Causal Discovery From Interventions: Federated Causal Discovery From Interventions

 \subsection{Local discovery of prior beliefs}

 The goal in this stage is for each client to infer a belief about the global DAG.
 To this end, clients apply an LCDM to their local datasets, $D^k$.
-We expect the LCDM to produce and later incorporate prior knowledge about the structure, and favor this knowledge when uncertain about the existence of any $X_i \rightarrow X_j \in E$.
+We design the LCDM to produce and later incorporate prior knowledge about the structure, and favor this knowledge when uncertain about the existence of any $X_i \rightarrow X_j \in E$.
 We define clients' beliefs with matrices of the same dimensions as $adj(G)$. \begin{definition} \textbf{(Belief Matrix)} Let $\psi \in \mathbb{R}^{N \times N}$ be the matrix with elements $\psi_{ij}$, where $\psi_{ij}$ is the parameter of an independent Bernoulli distribution, i.e., \text{Ber}($\psi_{ij}$)$ \; \forall i, j$.
 We call $\psi$ the belief matrix, and each element, $\psi_{ij}$, corresponds to the existence probability of $X_i \to X_j$, i.e., $P(X_i \to X_j) \sim \text{Ber}(\mathcal{B}_{ij})$.
-The matrix $\psi$ results in an adjacency matrix by using an element-wise binary step function (threshold = 0.5). \end{definition}
+The matrix $\psi$ yields an adjacency matrix through an element-wise binary step function. \end{definition}

-We carefully pick neural LCDMs that learn similar belief matrices through continuous-optimization.
+To learn $\psi$, we opt for neural LCDMs that learn similar belief matrices through continuous-optimization.
 For instance, ENCO \citep{lippe2021efficient} uses $\gamma, \; \theta \in \mathbb{R}^{N \times N}$ matrices to represent the existence and orientation of edges in a graph, respectively.
 This formulation is not unique to ENCO and other methods, such as SDI \citep{ke2020dependency} and DCDI \citep{brouillard2020differentiable} use similar belief matrices.
-We mostly consider ENCO as clients' LCDM, owing to its efficient implementation and scalability.
+We predominantly view ENCO as the preferred choice for clients' LCDM due to its efficient implementation and scalability.

+The LCDM needs to consider the updated belief from the server into its local optimization.
+We achieve this by directly initializing the LCDM belief matrices, $(\gamma, \; \theta)$ in the case of ENCO, by sampling from Bernoulli distributions with $\psi$ parameters, and enforcing this knowledge as a Lagrangian on LCDM's internal loss.
+To implement this, we take note that ENCO alternates between \emph{distribution fitting} and \emph{graph fitting} stages.
+Distribution fitting trains a neural network $f_{\phi_i}$ to model $X_i$'s conditional data distribution, $p(X_i\mid\mathbf{X_{-i}})$, on observational data.
+Then, the graph fitting stage learns $\gamma$ and $\theta$ matrices by minimizing: